2021 Kia K5 preview: Optima replacement arrives with fastback design, 290 horsepower

 The Kia Optima has consistently delivered for buyers on a budget looking for a svelte, sporty sedan.
 For 2021, Optima fans have a prettier, more powerful replacement to yearn for, only now the car is called a K5.
 The name is actually what Optimas have been known as in Kia's home market of Korea.

-Like its corporate cousin, the Hyundai Sonata, the 2021 K5 is a ground-up design.
+Like its corporate cousin, the Hyundai Sonata, the 2021 K5 is a ground-up redesign.
 Underpinning the car is Hyundai and Kia's N3 platform, which is stronger than the platform in the Optima while also being longer, wider and lower.
 The wheelbase measures 112.2 inches, up 1.8 inches on the Optima.

 Two engine options are being offered, the more powerful being a new 2.5-liter turbocharged inline-4 with 290 horsepower and 311 pound-feet of torque.
-The base option is a 1.6-liter turbocharged inline-4 with 180 hp and 195 lb-ft.
+The base engine is a 1.6-liter turbocharged inline-4 with 180 hp and 195 lb-ft.

 Drive in the K5 is to the front wheels as standard but all-wheel drive is available.
 Also standard is an 8-speed automatic but an 8-speed dual-clutch transmission of Kia's own design is available.
 With 290 hp and the DCT, the K5 will sprint to 60 mph from rest in a brisk 5.8 seconds.